PvPClt/project/Golden_en.md

 **BULLY**:

-— Exactly!
+— Spot on!
 I’ll bring my bulldozer and smash this whole Sandbox to splinters!

 (He hits the Jew again.)